 Skills and Qualifications

-• Ability to work under general direction, independently, and collaboratively.
+• Ability to work under general direction and problem-solve under pressure.

 $17/hr – $19/hr